ooexiaoo/onlinegarden/src/site/notes/🌍 Areas/📧 Personal Notes/30 Days No YouTube Challenge.md

 ### Day 1
 - This is day one so nothing much happened, I do feel the urge to watch YouTube and I think twice I instinctively opened Brave browser in my phone to open YouTube on it.
 - Other than that my mind is making up some excuses as to why the challenge is not that important and why I should not take it seriously. **"There won't be a big change anyway"**.
 So just fighting my own brain at this point.
 Reminds me of long distance running from 2017-2018.

+### Day 3
+- I instinctively opened YT once and that was it, didn't watch anything but that happened.
+It's so weird that these things happen, even though we feel like we are in control maybe we are not so much in control after all.
+- This can become a good topic on how much we think we are in control but are not in many of the things.